Castle Caldwell

 Rossergole Point Walk2.5 mi / 4 km1 h 20 minEasyNoMust be kept under control

-The forest forms part of the Lower Lough Erne Nature Reserve, managed by the RSPB.
-Regular visitors spot great crested grebes, tufted ducks, reed buntings and the elusive Common Scooter.
-Pine martens and red squirrels are also recorded in the deeper woodland.
+As part of the Lower Lough Erne Nature Reserve, the forest supports a steady population of waterbirds.
+Great crested grebes, tufted ducks, and reed buntings are common sightings, with the Common Scooter occasionally spotted near the reed beds.
+Pine martens and red squirrels have also been recorded in the deeper woodland sections.

 Practical Information

-Castle Caldwell Forest is open year‑round and entry is free.
-The main car park is on Boa Island Road, Leggs, BT93 2AH.
-Facilities include a car park, picnic area, interpretation panels, a jetty and public toilets (toilets are available but may be limited during the winter months).
-All three walking routes are graded easy, but none are wheelchair accessible; the terrain includes forest tracks, uneven ground and occasional steps.
+Castle Caldwell Forest is open year-round with free entry.
+The main car park is located on Boa Island Road, Leggs, BT93 2AH.
+Facilities include public toilets, picnic tables, interpretation panels, and the jetty.
+Note that toilet access may be limited during winter months.